mitmproxy/mitmproxy/release/README.md

   - `git push origin :refs/tags/3.0.2` to delete the old remote tag
   - `git push --tags` to push the new tag
   - Check the build details page again

-## Homebrew
-- The Homebrew maintainers are typically very fast and detect our new relese within a day
-- If you want to speed this up:
-  - `brew bump-formula-pr --url=https://github.com/mitmproxy/mitmproxy/archive/v3.0.2.tar.gz mitmproxy`

 ## Prepare for next release